tauon1777/Udacity-Navigation-Project/README.md

 # Udacity-Navigation-Project
-This project used a deep Q-network to teach an agent how to navigate its environment collecting yellow bananas while avoiding purple ones.
+This project used a deep Q-network to teach an agent how to navigate its environment collecting yellow bananas while avoiding blue ones.